-Established in 1876, Washington Iron Work's has lasted for over five generations and is Sherman's oldest operating industry.
-With a total square footage of 137,840 between two facilities, this business is in the services of oil, natural gas, wind energy, mining, agri-business, forestry, maritime, aviation and air compression industries.
+Established in 1876, Washington Iron Works has operated for over five generations and is one of Sherman's oldest businesses.
+The company operates from two facilities and offers services to businesses in the oil, natural gas, wind energy, mining, agri-business, forestry, maritime, aviation, and air compression industries.

 Backstory and Context

 In 1875, Solon Totten (1847-1932) made the long horseback trip from Quincy, Illinois, to Texas, looking for "better conditions for his family Blacksmith business." .1 Totten found an opportunity with stage companies located in Sherman that required Blacksmith services.
 After persuading his father, Joseph (1821-1906), to move to Sherman, Solon and his brother Levi Totten (1844-1915) opened 'Totten Bros.
 Blacksmith' on Cherry Street.
 As businesses opened and industries flourished, the Totten Bros found success producing "wheels for freight wagons and stagecoaches and repaired vehicles." .2 The original stockholders of the business were Levi and Solon Totten, Noah Swain, Adolph, and Max Seisfield, and L.L.
 Roussell.

 In 1881, Totten Bros.
 Blacksmith changed its name to 'Washington Iron Works' and relocated in 1890 to its current location on East Lamar Street.
 In 1888, the company had a capital stock of "$20,000." .3 By 1893, Solon, Levi, and Joseph had "gained full ownership".1 of Washington Iron Works, and it remained in the family for generations.